bruceharrison1984/chronos-ami/README.md

 packer build . packer.pkr.hcl
 ```
 This will begin the building process, and save the AMI to your AWS account when finished.

+For help setting up Packer, see the offical documentation.

 **AWS charges will be incurred during the build process**